k0d3d/wp-get-code/readme.md

 *Woocommerce checkout options*

 ## Changelog
+### 1.0.63
+- Fixed "Proceed" button not working on Checkout.
+- Fixed crashes on activation when dependencies are not installed.
+-
 ### 1.0.59
 - Fixed "Need to Login" message position.
 - Fixed Code PayWall Gutenberg icon.